 Unlike in most other African countries, Botswana has a very high literacy rate of around 80% (both males and females) which implies about 80 percent of all people above the age 15 can at least read and write in Botswana today which is great.
 The high literacy rate is mainly because of the free education system in Botswana today.
 Botswana offers free education for all up to the university level which is great.
 Also, Botswana remains one of Africa's most stable countries today with the continent's longest continuous multi-party democracy.
 It is relatively free of corruption and has a good human rights record.

 Most of the people living in rural areas are subsistence farmers who grow crops and rear animals just to feed themselves and their families.
-However, because of desertification, most farmers in the rural areas have lost their farm lands leaving most with nothing but absolute poverty.
+However, due to desertification, most farmers in the rural areas have lost their farm lands leaving most with nothing but poverty and despair.

 Botswana's entire economy depends on its Diamond resources.
 Botswana is the second largest producer of rough diamond in the world today.
-Although diamond mining fueled much of Botswana's expansion, Botswana cannot rely on its diamond resources forever leaving Botswana's economy in a very "uncertain" state.
-Maybe it is time Botswana diversifies its source of income.
+Although diamond mining fueled much of Botswana's expansion, Botswana cannot rely on its diamond resources forever.